bokybanton/pgn2mysql/README.md

 # pgn2mysql
-Convert Chess games in PGN format to MySQL tables
+Convert chess games saved in PGN format to MySQL tables

+## Why ?
+Improve the PGN format ideas and develop the chess game notation for the new millenium.

 Technologies:
 - HTML